sjsn/defhacksprep/README.md

 * [Atom](https://atom.io/) - An open source "industry standard" text editor!

 ## Setting up
-This should be done *after* setting downloading the shit above.
+This should be done *after* downloading the shit above.

 1. Open Source Tree, the command prompt, and the Atom text editor.